felixlinker/draft-linker-digital-emblem/draft-linker-digital-emblem.md

 # Introduction

-International Humanitarian Law (IHL) mandates that military units must not target medical facilities, such as hospitals.
+International Humanitarian Law (IHL) mandates that military units must never attack medical facilities, such as hospitals.
 The emblems of the red cross, red crescent, and red crystal are used to mark *physical* infrastructure (e.g., by a red cross painted on a hospital's rooftop), thereby enabling military units to identify those assets as protected under IHL.
 The International Committee of the Red Cross (ICRC) recently posed the question: How can one extend such markings to *digital* infrastructure such as servers and networks? <!-- TODO: Cite report -->

-Extending protection to digital infrastructure promises to reduce cyber attacks on humanitarian infrastructure.
+There is the hope that marking digital assets as protected can prevent cyberattacks on humanitarian infrastructure.
-Although only state-actors are bound to IHL, thus required by law to respect the protective emblems, the hope is that also non-state-actors will respect a digital emblem.
+State-actors are bound to IHL, and are thus required by law to respect the protective emblems.
+Non-state-actors are not bound to IHL, but could still respect a digital emblem.
-Be it out of respect for the humanitarian cause, or be it to avoid unwanted attention.
+Either out of respect for the humanitarian cause or to avoid unwanted attention when attacking marked assets.
-A digital emblem can only fulfil this promise if it meets a unique combination of requirements.
+A digital emblem can only live up to this hope, though, if it meets a unique combination of requirements.

 1. Digital emblems require authentication as assets must not be able to fake protection, for example, by transferring markings from medical to military infrastructures.
 2. Protective markings must be decentralized, i.e., there must be no central authorities that govern the use or distribution of digital emblems.